 Although you need to have buildings insurance to get your mortgage, you don't have to buy it from your mortgage provider.
 You may get a better deal elsewhere.

 As always with insurance, it’s best to compare policies and providers - and take a close look at any exclusions - to make sure you get the right cover.

 The amount of cover you’ll need will depend on how much it would cost to rebuild your property from scratch.
 This is not the same as how much you paid for your home.

 You should be able to find your home’s rebuild cost on your mortgage valuation report or your surveyor’s report.
 You can also use the free rebuilding cost calculator from the Association of British Insurers.

-As a first-time buyer you won’t have to pay more for home insurance than other people.
+As a first-time buyer, you won’t have to pay more for home insurance than other people.
 Your quotes will depend on how likely the insurer thinks it is that you’ll make a claim, the value of your building and the level of cover you choose.

 The cost of home insurance will also depend on where you live and what the crime rate is, along with factors like the risk of flooding and subsidence.

-The average price paid by GoCompare customers for a combined home insurance policy in July was £191 a year.
+The average price paid by GoCompare customers for a combined home insurance policy in April 2023 was £172 a year.